Get News & Updates Directly To Your Inbox

-With a BCBSNM health plan, you have access to the COVID-19 vaccine and its administration at no cost to you.
-Talk with your health care provider about when you can get the vaccine and any questions you have about the vaccines.
+With a BCBSNM health plan, you can receive the COVID-19 vaccine at no cost to you.
+Talk with your health care provider about when you can get yours and any other questions you have about the vaccines.

 Some self-funded groups may not waive the cost for the COVID-19 vaccine and its administration.
 If you aren’t sure what your plan covers, contact your company’s benefits administrator or call BCBSNM Customer Service at the number listed on your member ID card.